OliverEvans96/instant-docs/src/pages/docs/instaml.md

 This will only update the value of the `lastTimeEaten` attribute for entity `eat`.

-{% callout %}
-In the previous example we used `eat` as the identifer for illustrating how to update an entity.
-In practice though you will likely want to generate unique and random string identifiers for your entities via the `id()` function.

-This is because ids must be unique across all namespaces.
-In a real application, ids like `eat`, `joe` or `stopa` are unlikely to be unique and may result in unexpected behavior if the same identifier appears in more than one namespace.
-{% /callout %}

 ### Delete

 The `delete` action is used for deleting entities.